 My adult life has taken a lot of unexpected twists and turns.
 I didn’t expect to have a chronic illness for several years.
 I didn’t expect to jump from career to career – because I didn’t, in all honesty, expect to have a career at all.
 I didn’t want one.
 I hoped I’d just get married and have kids right away, so why bother?

 I didn’t expect the heartache and disappointment that came with dating.
 I didn’t expect to be rejected after I’d already been pursued.
-I didn’t expect to fall for someone who didn’t pick me, because I thought I was too smart for that.
+I thought I was one of the “smart” girls who was immune to getting hurt.

 I didn’t expect to be leading a single women’s Bible study.
 I never even planned on attending one, because singleness was just not one of my life aspirations.
 I didn’t feel the need to be associated with that kind of thing.